April Hunter

 April Hunter (born September 24, 1976) is an American retired professional wrestler, professional wrestling valet, boxer, actress, writer, fitness model and glamour model.
 She has appeared in publications including MuscleMag International and Playboy and has her own comic book series titled Code Red.

 Professional wrestling career

 World Championship Wrestling (1999–2000)

 In 1999, after Hunter appeared in Playboy magazine, she was hired by World Championship Wrestling (WCW).
-Along with four other models (Tylene Buck, Kim Kanner (Shikira), Midajah and Pamela Paulshock), she accompanied members of the New World Order (nWo) to ringside for their matches.
+Along with four other models (Midajah, Major Gunns, Pamela Paulshock and Shakira), she accompanied members of the New World Order (nWo) to ringside for their matches.

 Independent circuit (2001–2002)

 Hunter trained to become a professional wrestler with Killer Kowalski in Boston.
 She was the only woman in the class and soon began working on the independent circuit and overseas.

 NWA Total Nonstop Action (2002, 2003)

 On August 28, 2002, Hunter appeared for Total Nonstop Action Wrestling (TNA).
 She was introduced (and defeated) by then-Miss TNA Bruce as part of his Miss TNA Challenge.
 She returned for several other appearances in TNA, including matches against Desire, Eric Watts and R. J. Brewer.